The information in this article applies to:

 - With the polyline selected, click on the Open Object edit button.

-- On the Polyline panel of the Polyline Specification dialog that opens, the Area of the polyline is provided in Square Feet or Square Meters.
+- On the Polyline panel of the Polyline Specification dialog that opens, take note of the Area listed.

 - In the Text field, type the Area value of the polyline noted above, as well as any other additional information that you would like to include here.